mattboldt/badrecruiters/_posts/2013-10-31-kind-of-strong-developer.md

 This is Larry, I'm a recruiter.
 I'm looking for a strong...

-Reletively strong.
+Relatively strong.
 JavaScript developer.
 I'd like to speak with you, my phone number is 555-555-5555.
 Thanks.

 <small>(moments pass)</small>